limine-bootloader/limine/PROTOCOL.md

 `modes` is an array of `mode_count` pointers to `struct limine_video_mode` describing the available video modes for the given framebuffer.

+`edid` points to the screen's EDID blob, if available, else NULL.

 ```c
 struct limine_video_mode {
     uint64_t pitch;